AFL Players’ MVP

 Who better to select the game’s most valuable player than the players themselves?
 It’s no surprise that the AFL Players’ MVP honour roll includes the very best footballers of the modern era.

-Matthews, Ablett Jr and Sr, Carey, Voss, Fyfe, Dangerfield, Martin and most recently Mitchell, are just some of the superstars in this exclusive club.
+Matthews, Ablett Jr and Sr, Carey, Voss, Fyfe, Dangerfield, Martin, Mitchell and most recently Bontempelli, are just some of the superstars in this exclusive club.
 Big or small, the MVP is open to any footballer who displays leadership, versatility, ability to play under pressure, skill and courage.

 Whilst their outstanding performances on the football field sees these players gain many accolades during their careers, the MVP stands alone for what it represents – the respect of their peers.
 With every player having the opportunity to vote, the winner is truly the players’ choice.